BetterBlood/Master/Labo05/003_Resilience.md

   * Use only 1 instance for the Redis-Server.
 Why?

     > // TODO
-> //TODO check answer
+    >
-> Because we are using a single Redis instance to store the data.
-If we have multiple instances, the data will be inconsistent.
+    > Since Redis is a database, it is easier to manage the data consistency with only one instance.
   * Delete all application Pods (using `kubectl delete pod ...`) and replace them with deployment versions.

   * Verify that the application is still working and the Replica Sets are in place. (`kubectl get all`, `kubectl get pods`, `kubectl describe ...`)